Docta-ai/docta/README.md

     }
 ```

-### Docta your LLM alignment data
+### Doctor for your LLM alignment data
-Docta your LLM alignment data within one click!
+Use Docta to diagnose and cure your LLM alignment data within one click!
 Here is one example on [anthropics/hh-rlhf](https://github.com/anthropics/hh-rlhf):
 ```shell
 # Please make sure the dataset has been downloaded and saved to data_root
 bash ./tools/docta_rlhf.sh